Indiana Jones Summer of Hidden Mysteries: Random Acts of Indy

 Shortly after the Secret of the Stone Tiger show, Indy would emerge into the crowded streets of Adventureland, first on the rooftop of Jungle Cruise.
 Indy would then encounter a Desert Hawk where shortly thereafter a fight would ensue.
 Once Indy knocks the villain out, he would often look into the crowd say, "When he wakes up, tell him Indy won!"
 Indy would then run through the streets of Adventureland, in search for the mysterious temple.
 Needing to get "higher up," Indy would then run up the stairs and end up on the roof of the Adventureland Bazaar.
 The Desert Hawk would soon be on his trail, and another fight would follow.
 Apparently, somewhere in that second fight, the Desert Hawk would get the map.
 In the third and final battle, now taking place on Tarzan's Treehouse, Indy would chase the Desert Hawk, trying to get the map back.
-The two would have their showdown on the suspension bridge that hung over the Adventureland/New Orleans Square path, similar to the climatic confrontation between Indy and Mola Ram in Temple of Doom.
+The two would have their showdown on the suspension bridge that hung over the Adventureland/New Orleans Square path, similar to the climactic confrontation between Indy and Mola Ram in Temple of Doom.
 Indy would then use his whip to get the map from the Desert Hawk's hand.
 Finally, Indy would take off running through Adventureland once again.

-Due to an agreement with Lucasfilm at the time, Indiana Jones was not allowed to meet park guests in a typical meet-and-greet format.
-This does not apply to Indiana Jones Epic Stunt Spectacular at Walt Disney World, as the actor portraying Indy will often come to the audience and sign autographs.